How the Ampersand Hotel drew inspiration from South Kensington’s museum district

 Its original collections included ‘Puffing Billy’ of 1814 (today’s oldest surviving locomotive) and Stephenson’s ‘Rocket’.
 Over a century later, the museum now has a collection of over 300,00 items, including areas of astronomy and mathematics.

 Although astronomy in the Victorian era was mostly a hobby for wealthier classes, it was a time when many observatories were built and new theories created, aiding the advancement of astronomy.

 All the Single and Double rooms within Ampersand Hotel have bespoke wallpaper with depicting the planet system.
 On the bedside table, there are even books related to the theme of astronomy – a nice touch that ties in well the overall design.

-Likewise, the study of Geometry was also an important subject in nineteenth-century education, not only for the wealthy but also for artisans.
-Euclidean geometry for example, a mathematical system created back in the Ancient Greek era, was very much integrated and discussed in Victorian culture.
+Likewise, the study of Geometry was also an essential subject in nineteenth-century education, not only for the wealthy but also for artisans.
+Euclidean geometry, for example, a mathematical system created back in the Ancient Greek era, was very much integrated and discussed in Victorian culture.

 The Science Museum Exhibition Road, London, SW7 2DD www.sciencemuseum.org.uk

 Two of the most prominent themes that you see within the hotel are connected with botany and ornithology: both of which have huge significance within the Natural History Museum.
 A vast majority of what you see in the museum is thanks to Sir Hans Sloane.
 A keen collector of objects, he amassed over 71,000 objects, including 800 species of plants.
 When he died in 1753, he bequeathed his entire collection to the British Museum.

 It wasn’t until 1862 that the natural history collection was re-housed to a new building in South Kensington.
 Today, the museum holds to over 70 million life and earth specimens, including its famous exhibition of dinosaur skeletons.